Kenneth Arnold: Aftermath

 Arnold was involved with interviewing other UFO witnesses or contactees (notably, he investigated the claims of Samuel Eaton Thompson, one of the first alleged contactees).

 In spring 1948, Arnold and Science Fiction editor Raymond Palmer collaborated on an article titled "I Did See The Flying Disks", based on Arnold's sighting.
 In 1950, Arnold self-published a 16-page booklet titled "The Flying Saucer As I Saw It".
 In 1948, he authored "Are Space Visitors Here?" and "Phantom Lights in Nevada".

 On April 7, 1950, broadcaster Edward R. Murrow interviewed Arnold, who stated that since June 1947 he had had three additional sightings of nine spacecraft.

 In January 1951, Cosmopolitan magazine published an article titled "The Disgraceful Flying Saucer Hoax", which accused Arnold of "[igniting] a chain reaction of mass hypnotism and fraud that has taken on the guise of a prolonged 'Martian Invasion' broadcast by that bizarre hambone Orson Welles".

 In 1952, Arnold and Palmer authored The Coming of the Saucers.

 Reportedly, Arnold came to believe he had experienced seven additional sightings, one of which involved a transparent saucer he likened to a jellyfish.
-By 1955, he began to promote space animal hypothesis when he suggested that the UFOs are "sort of like sky jellyfish".
+By 1955, he began to promote the space animal hypothesis when he suggested that the UFOs are "sort of like sky jellyfish".
 Arnold added: "My theory might sound funny, but just remember that there are a lot of things in nature that we don't know yet".
 In 1962, he argued "the so-called unidentified flying objects that have been seen in our atmosphere are not spaceships from another planet at all, but are groups and masses of living organisms that are as much a part of our atmosphere and space as the life we find in the oceans".

+In 2012, daughter Kim Arnold explained that her family had felt threatened to speak about the topic.

 Political career and later life

-In 1962, Kenneth Arnold announced plans to campaign for Governor of Idaho, and won the Republican nomination for the 1962 Idaho lieutenant gubernatorial election; in the election, Arnold lost to incumbent Democrat W. E. Drevlow.
+In 1962, Kenneth Arnold announced plans to campaign for Governor of Idaho, and won the Republican nomination for the 1962 Idaho lieutenant gubernatorial election; in the election, Arnold lost to incumbent Democrat William Drevlow.
 In 1964, Arnold publicly campaigned for Republican presidential nominee Barry Goldwater, flying an airplane painted with Goldwater '64 slogan "Au-H2O-64".